Yips: In baseball

-Rick Ankiel lost his control as a pitcher during the 2000 National League Championship Series.
-After several years of deteriorating performance coupled with injuries, he subsequently returned in 2007 as a productive outfielder.
+Rick Ankiel is perhaps the most famous instance of this condition in baseball, having lost his control as a pitcher during the 2000 National League Division Series.
+After several years of deteriorating performance coupled with injuries, he subsequently returned in 2007 as a productive outfielder, becoming known for his throws from the outfield to gun down runners attempting to advance extra bases.

 Jon Lester is also said to have suffered the yips on his pickoff attempts to first base.
 He did not throw to first at all in 2014, and struggled to make accurate throws early in 2015.
+For the rest of his career, when required to field a hit ball, Lester would run most of the way to 1st base and underhand throw the ball and on longer throws would spike it into the turf to reduce the chances of throwing it past the bag.
+His team also attempted to compensate for the problem with their catchers throwing 'back picks' to first base as well as the regulation throws to second.

 Pittsburgh Pirates minor league pitching prospect Hayden Hurst was so badly affected by the yips that he left baseball and went to the University of South Carolina to play football instead.
-On April 26, 2018, he was drafted in the first round of the 2018 NFL Draft, 25th overall, by the Baltimore Ravens as a tight end.
+On April 26, 2018, he was drafted in the first round of the 2018 NFL draft, 25th overall, by the Baltimore Ravens as a tight end.

 ESPN featured a story about Luke Hagerty's comeback from the yips in 2019.
 He never played after being drafted #32 overall by the Chicago Cubs in the 2002 draft.